 Purposes necessary for the performance of a contract with you

-• To deliver our services, including dealing with orders and accounts for the supply of our goods, products and services and to help you shop with us.
+• To deliver our services, including dealing with orders and accounts for the supply of our goods, products and services and to help you shop with us on our Website.

 • Enabling a debt collection agency to collect payment from you should that be necessary.

 •To inform you about products and services that may interest you.

 • To ensure the Website and the services we offer you operate properly